 - German zookeepers in the 1920s made a concerted effort to re-create the aurochs, extinct ancestor of domesticated cattle, by selectively breeding contemporary cattle for aurochs-like traits.
 Unfortunately, while the resulting pseudo-aurochs looked like the real thing, they lacked the necessary survival instincts to fend for themselves, preventing them from being reintroduced to the wild as intended.
 More recent attempts to re-engineer the aurochs have come much closer to replicating the original animal's genotype, but reintroduction of the species is still pending.

 - Cloning attempts to recreate extinct species haven't yet produced any live adult animals.
-The only specimen to date to grow to full term, a Pyranean ibex, died seven minutes afterwards from congenital lung defects.
+The only specimen to date to grow to full term, a Pyranean ibex, died seven minutes after birth from congenital lung defects.